richelbilderbeek/bbbq_article/revision/README.md

 ## Editor

 > Thank you for the submission.
 Your manuscript has been examined by three expert reviewers.
-Two of the reviewers raised some significant concerns regarding the manuscript that can only be addressed by additional analyses and work.
-In particular, please pay special attention to the comment by reviewer #3, as follows:
+> Two of the reviewers raised some significant concerns regarding the manuscript that can only be addressed by additional analyses and work.
+> In particular, please pay special attention to the comment by reviewer #3, as follows:
 > "In addition to the two peptidome studies used by the authors, many comprehensive immunopeptidomes are available for analysis.
-For example, the NIH Immune Epitiope Database and Analysis Resource lists several hundred studies with many hundreds of thousands of epitopes.
-A detailed analysis of the frequency of TMH in experimentally determined MHC-I and MHC-II peptidomes (rather than predicted binders) could provide the information sought by the authors."
+> For example, the NIH Immune Epitiope Database and Analysis Resource lists several hundred studies with many hundreds of thousands of epitopes.
+> A detailed analysis of the frequency of TMH in experimentally determined MHC-I and MHC-II peptidomes (rather than predicted binders)
+> could provide the information sought by the authors."
-> Should you decide to revise the manuscript and resubmit, please make sure that you address all of the reviewer's concerns in the interactive forum.
-If you need additional time for the revision, please feel free to let me know.
+> Should you decide to revise the manuscript and resubmit,
+> please make sure that you address all of the reviewer's concerns in the interactive forum.
+> If you need additional time for the revision, please feel free to let me know.

+We thank you for your help and the reviewers' feedback.
+Below we address all reviewers' comments.

+After debate, we decided to add two additional (?randomly chosen) immunopeptidomes studies (one per MHC class).
+We chose two over 'several hundred' as we have had no intention to thoroughly investigate many immunopeptidomes studies, but instead demonstrate a proof-of-principle that TMH-derived epitopes are presented at all.

+ * [ ]: Richel: Do analysis with two random immunopeptidomes studies, https://github.com/richelbilderbeek/bbbq_article/issues/229

 ## Reviewer 1